 You can pay via EFT.
-Our banking details are listed in the confirmation email, please send proof of payment to email@example.com prior to collection.
+Our banking details are listed in the confirmation email which you will receive after check out.
+Please send proof of payment to firstname.lastname@example.org prior to collection.
 All our specimens are individual pieces, unpaid items thus can only be reserved for 2 working days.
 After that we will re-list them on the shop.

 - Where can I collect?

-You can collect your specimen weekdays between 8:00am and 3:30pm from our workshop in Woodstock close to the Old Castle Brewery.
+You can collect your specimen weekdays between 8:00am and 3:30pm from our workshop in Woodstock, Cape Town close to the Old Castle Brewery.
 The address is listed in the confirmation email.
 Please allow us half a day to get your order ready.
 Please note that the workshop is otherwise not open to the public!

 - I can't collect, what are the other shipping options?

-Courier or SA postal service.
-We do ship city- and countrywide using courier or the post.
+Courier.
+We do ship city- and countrywide using courier services.
 Please allow us 2-3 working days to get your order ready.

 - Do you ship internationally?

 No, Mandibles caters to the South African market.
-Our overseas customers can order directly from our international online store www.blueduiker.com.
+Our overseas customers can contact our international online store at email@example.com.